Sutton Grammar School: Sports

 The school offers the following sports:

-Sports take place at the on-site sports hall, main school hall, swimming pool, Walch Memorial Playing Fields in Cheam and Sutton Junior Tennis Centre.

-The most widely played sport at the school is football, followed by cricket.
-In years 7–10, sports team are generally split into 'A', 'B' and 'C' teams for each year group.
-Then, there are four further teams covering year 11 to upper sixth (referred to as the 1st XI, 2nd XI, etc.).

-The highlight of the cricket calendar is the 1st XI match against Marylebone Cricket Club.

 The school has a strong tradition of providing ballboys for the Wimbledon tennis championships.
 In 2016, the rugby 1st XV finished runner-up in the Emerging Schools League. and the school won the Borough Cross-country competition.
 Until recently, patball – a hand and ball game said to have been invented at Dulwich College and borrowing from other sports such as Eton Fives – was popular at the school.
 The decline in patball's popularity within the school can be attributed to year groups being assigned separate sections of the playground as part of COVID-19 restrictions.

 Societies

 There are various active societies within the school, including:

 Choral, orchestral, musical theatre and drama productions are often held in conjunction with Sutton High School for Girls.
 Recent productions include The Comedy of Errors, Grease, Loserville, The Wedding Singer, Sweet Charity, Oklahoma!, West Side Story and The Murder in the Red Barn.

 In 2017, the school won the Big Voice Mooting Competition, which was adjudicated by Brian Kerr, Baron Kerr of Tonaghmore and held at the UK Supreme Court.
 In the same year, the school finished runner-up in The Times/Kingsley Napley Student Advocacy Competition, which was adjudicated by Anne Rafferty and Max Hill and held at the headquarters of The Times.

 In 2016, the school finished runner-up in the national finals of the Young Enterprise competition, held at the Emirates Stadium – a competition in which it has often enjoyed success.